 Just-in-Time provisioning

-Just-in-Time (JIT) provisioning automatically creates and updates user accounts after every successful single sign-on (SSO) authentication.
-JIT verifies that the user signing in belongs to the organization and the teams assigned to them in your identity provider (IdP).
+Just-in-Time (JIT) provisioning streamlines user onboarding by automatically creating and updating user accounts during SSO authentication.
+This eliminates manual account creation and ensures users have immediate access to your organization's resources.
+JIT verifies that users belong to the organization and assigns them to the appropriate teams based on your identity provider (IdP) configuration.
 When you create your SSO connection, JIT provisioning is turned on by default.

 SSO authentication with JIT provisioning enabled

-When a user signs in with SSO and your SSO configuration has JIT provisioning enabled, the following steps occur automatically:
+When a user signs in with SSO and you have JIT provisioning enabled, the following steps occur automatically:

 1. The system checks if a Docker account exists for the user's email address.